marianacarmoduarte/marianacarmoduarte.github.io/content/_index.md

 date: 2022-10-24
 type: landing

-sections:
-  - block: hero
-    id: hero
+widget: blank

+# Activate this widget? true/false
+active: true

+# This file represents a page section.
+headless: false

-    demo: false # Only display this section in the Hugo Blox Builder demo site
+# Order that this section appears on the page.
+weight: 15

 title: Welcome